Seahawks place franchise tag on Frank Clark but will keep working toward long-term deal

 “It is ultimately (the goal), yeah,” Carroll said.
 “Frankie just turned 25, he’s still a very young football player.
 Made a huge step this year in terms of leadership, growth and maturity.
 It was so obvious.
 I was really proud of seeing that develop for Frank.
 He played great too.
 Frank, he’s a very valuable football player and that’s the process we’re in the middle of and all that, I can’t tell you guys how that’s going to turn out but it’s going to be positive for the Seahawks and for Frank.”

-But with a number of defensive ends potentially set to become free agents and also getting the franchise tag — including Kansas City’s Dee Ford, Houston’s Jadeveon Clowney and Dallas’ Demarcus Lawrence — finding the right price for Clark was difficult for each side at the moment.
+But with three other of the best defensive ends/edge rushers in the NFL also potentially set to become free agents and also getting the franchise tag — including Kansas City’s Dee Ford, Houston’s Jadeveon Clowney and Dallas’ Demarcus Lawrence — finding the right price for Clark was difficult for each side at the moment.

 Teams can continue to negotiate with franchise tagged players until July 15.
 After that date, then teams cannot negotiate again with tagged players until after the season.